hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

     .setGroupType( MemberGroupType.HOST_AWARE );
 ```

--   Second one is custom grouping using Hazelcast's interface matching configuration.
+-   Second partition group configuration choice: Custom grouping using Hazelcast's interface matching configuration.
 This way, you can add different and multiple interfaces to a group.
 You can also use wildcards in interface addresses.
 For example, the users can create rack aware or data warehouse partition groups using custom partition grouping.

 ```xml
 <partition-group enabled="true" group-type="CUSTOM">